Skip to main content

 -F "pipeline=my_pipeline"

-The AI analyzes the file content (up to 100 lines) and returns a complete pipeline configuration with inferred field names and data types.
+The AI analyzes the file content (up to 100 lines for CSV, or 10,000 characters for JSON/XML) and returns a complete pipeline configuration with inferred field names and data types.
 You can edit the output before saving it to a pipeline configuration.
 In the UI, this happens automatically in Step 1 of the pipeline creation wizard when you upload a sample file and click “Analyze File”.

 AI-Generated Validation Schemas